 Aperture is the first setting you need to adjust to let the light come into the camera’s sensor and create a very minimal depth-of-field.
 But what aperture should you use for macro photography?
 Well, it depends on the source of light if it is natural or artificial.
 It also depends on the brand of the camera, the size of the camera sensor, and the focusing distance to your subject.
 Feel free to experiment with the aperture, also known as your f-stop.

 Depth-of-field is pretty tricky to get when it comes to macro photography.
-That’s why you should use a flash unless you use dark apertures.
+That’s why you should use a flash unless you use wide apertures.
 Using a flash also helps you to reduce motion blur from your camera or your subject.
-So, if you want to take breathtaking macro pictures, an automatic flash in combination with manual mode will make the magic happen.
+So, if you want to take breathtaking macro pictures, a flash in combination with manual mode will make the magic happen.

 Macro photography ideas